Alcohol Use Disorder — Co-Occurring Conditions

 Sleep Disorders

 Insomnia and AUD are locked in a particularly vicious cycle.
-Insomnia drives drinking — alcohol's sedating effect provides short-term sleep onset improvement.
-But alcohol disrupts sleep architecture profoundly: it suppresses REM sleep, causes early morning awakening as it is metabolized, and worsens sleep quality overall.
-Withdrawal-associated insomnia can persist for weeks to months and is a major driver of relapse.
+Difficulty sleeping drives alcohol use — alcohol's sedating effect provides short-term sleep onset relief.
+But alcohol disrupts sleep architecture profoundly: it suppresses REM sleep, increases sleep fragmentation in the second half of the night, and produces rebound insomnia during withdrawal that can persist for weeks to months.
+This withdrawal-associated insomnia is one of the most powerful drivers of early relapse.

 Cardiovascular Disease